 Yes, it’s tough.
 And, it’s sometimes how it needs to be.

-(This is a follow up to What You Disregard, You Accept: Red Flags for CEOs, which I wrote in June, 2017.
-I’m also cross-posting this to Medium.)
+This is one of a series of follow ups to What You Disregard, You Accept: Red Flags for CEOs, which I wrote in June, 2017.
+I’m also cross-posting this to Medium.
+The series:

 Also, Dear Wonderful People who follow my blog by email.
 You are used to getting 5-6 posts a year from me.
 You’ll probably get that many from me this month, as I finish the series of followup posts to my red flags piece.
 Thank you for reading, and after another post or two, I promise to drop back down to the usual dull roar.